Vote by Mail

-- This election will be conducted primarily by mail.
+- This election will be conducted by mail.

 - All ballots are delivered with a Business Reply or Postage Paid return envelope.
 In addition, drop boxes will be available.

-- A voter with a disability who is not able to vote a paper ballot independently may vote at the drive-up voting location on Election Day, or may contact our office for additional voting options.
+- A voter with a disability who is not able to vote a paper ballot independently may vote by contacting the Davis County Clerk's office for additional voting options.

 - Voter Registration is available online by going here, or you may register in person at the Davis County Clerk's office.

 - Vote by mail - If you are registered to vote and are eligible to vote in an election, Davis County will mail a ballot to you about three weeks before the election.
 Your ballot must be returned to the county clerk no later than election day, or post marked by the day before election day to be counted.
 If you are mailing your ballot we recommend you mail it no later than the Friday before the election.
 Ballot drop boxes are available and can be found by clicking here.
 If you are unable to vote on a paper ballot by yourself and would like to vote from home, please contact our office for assistance at 801-451-3508.

 - Vote in person on election day - Election Day voting centers may be found by clicking here.
 Voting centers are available from 7:00 a.m. to 8:00 p.m. on Election Day.
 You may vote at any of the listed voting centers.
 Accessible voting machines are available.

 - Remember, ballots must be returned in the provided return envelope.

 - There will be no in person early voting location within Davis County.